Jacaranda Books: History

+In 2023 Jacaranda following introduced an advisory board, appointing Dorothy Koomson, Richard Adeshiyan, Lina Liederman, Isabelle Dupuy and Solomon Rose.
+A measure recommended to Arts Council England's National Portfolio Organisations.

+Initiatives

 #TwentyIn2020

 In February 2018, Jacaranda Books released a call for submissions for Twenty In 2020, which started a chain reaction on the industry: Hachette launched Dialogue Books headed by Sharmaine Lovegrove in May 2018 (publicly inspired by Jacaranda Books, and signing Irenosen Okojie), Penguin Random House launched #Merky Books headed by Stormzy in October 2018, and HarperCollins appointed Nancy Adimora to a new diversity area in February 2020.

-A year after the call for submissions the national press made echo of the campaign, and historical partnerships were begun with the London Library and other partners like Foyles.
+A year after the call for submissions, the national press made echo of the campaign, and historical partnerships were begun with the London Library and other partners such as Foyles.

-By 2020 Jacaranda's TwentyIn2020 remains the biggest collection of black authors published in the same year, an effort that was recognised in July 2020 when Jacaranda was awarded the title of "Small Press of the Year" at The Bookseller's British Book Awards.
+As of 2020, Jacaranda's TwentyIn2020 remains the biggest collection of black authors published in the same year, an effort that was recognised in July 2020 when Jacaranda was awarded the title of "Small Press of the Year" at The Bookseller's British Book Awards.

 #AQuickTingOn

-In September 2019 Jacaranda announced another campaign A Quick Ting On, a groundbreaking new non-fiction series focused on the black British community, all written by young black British writers.
+In September 2019, Jacaranda announced another campaign A Quick Ting On, a new non-fiction series focused on the black British community, all written by young black British writers.
 A similar series was later announced by #Merky Books including Anthony Anaxagorou, an author previously published by Jacaranda Books.